krondorl/krondorl/README.md

 I started programming in 1996, learning Pascal, C, and Assembly, and became a full-time developer in 2007.

-- 🔭 I'm currently working as a front-end and full-stack developer.
+- 🔭 I'm currently working as a full-stack developer.
 - 💬 Ask me about music production or audio engineering.

 My usual tech stack: